tethysplatform/tethys/docs/tutorials/getting_started/beginner.rst

 **Last Updated:** June 2017

 This tutorial introduces important concepts for first-time or beginner Tethys developers.
+The topics covered include:

+* The App Class
+* Model View Controller
+* Introduction to the View
+* Django Template Language
+* Introduction to the Controller
+* Templating Gizmos
+* Custom Styles and CSS
+* Linking Between Pages
+* App Navigation

 1. App Class
 ============